Boxing Sparring Calories Burned Calculator

 How many calories does boxing, sparring burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 283 calories during 30 minutes of boxing, sparring.
-This is based on a MET value of 7.8.
+A person weighing 160 lbs (73 kg) burns approximately 297 calories during 30 minutes of boxing, sparring.
+This is based on a MET value of 7.8 for boxing, sparring.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of boxing, sparring?

-The MET (Metabolic Equivalent of Task) value for boxing, sparring is 7.8.
+The default MET (Metabolic Equivalent of Task) value for boxing, sparring is 7.8, while the selected training style uses MET 7.8.
 This means boxing, sparring burns 7.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is boxing, sparring good for weight loss?

-Yes, boxing, sparring is an effective exercise for weight loss.
-With a MET value of 7.8, it burns a significant number of calories per session.
-A 160-lb person burns about 566 calories per hour.
+Yes, boxing, sparring can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7.8, a 160-lb person burns about 594 calories per hour.
 Combined with a balanced diet, regular boxing, sparring can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during boxing, sparring?

 Body weight significantly impacts calorie burn during boxing, sparring.
-A 120-lb person burns about 212 calories in 30 minutes, while a 250-lb person burns approximately 442 calories in the same time.
+At the selected MET value of 7.8, a 120-lb person burns about 223 calories in 30 minutes, while a 250-lb person burns approximately 464 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does boxing, sparring work?